Who we are

 d) there are accurate, up-to-date and accessible records from audited systems which can be used to confirm that the consignment complies with the certification requirements; and

-e) the certifying OVs carries out regular audits of the production plant, is familiar with its quality assurance systems and is confident to rely on records or the declaration of a CSO acting under the OV’s direction.
+e) the certifying OVs carries out regular audits of the production establishment, is familiar with its quality assurance systems, where applicable, has relevant assurances from the enforcement authority responsible for the establishment and, where a CSO/TCSO is used, is confident to rely on records or the declaration of a CSO/TCSO acting under the OV’s direction.

-21.23 Under these circumstances, OVs would be able to judge whether it is necessary to personally inspect consignments at the time of certification, but in doing so must be in a position to provide a clear account of the factors which led them to that decision.
-If the OV is not present at the time of loading then it would be the responsibility of the exporter or the CSO supervising the loading to ensure that the correct products are loaded into the means of transport.
+21.21 Under these circumstances, OVs should judge whether it is necessary to personally inspect consignments at the time of certification, but in doing so must be in a position to provide a clear account of the factors which led them to that decision.

-21.26 An example of a system that has been accepted by the RCVS is TRACES (Trade Control and Expert System), an EU-wide electronic certification and notification system that is being phased in for the provision of export health certificates and supporting documents for intra-Community trade in certain circumstances; and currently used by DEFRA.
+21.24 An example of a system that has been accepted by the RCVS is TRACES (Trade Control and Expert System), an EU-wide electronic certification and notification system that is being used for the provision of export health certificates and supporting documents for intra-Community trade in certain circumstances; and currently used by DEFRA.
 Other examples might include electronic signatures on pre-purchase examination or other certificates.

-21.30 Veterinarians engaged in providing certification or other formal correspondence solely through electronic means should familiarise themselves with the relevant provisions of the UK legislation: the Electronic Communications Act 2000 and associated regulations.
-Veterinarians seeking further information on the regulations should contact the Department for Business, Innovation & Skills (BIS) on 020 7215 5000 or by e-mailing email@example.com.
+21.28 Veterinarians engaged in providing certification or other formal correspondence solely through electronic means should familiarise themselves with the relevant provisions of the UK legislation: the Electronic Communications Act 2000 and associated regulations.
+Veterinarians seeking further information on the regulations should contact the Department for Business, Energy & Industrial Strategy (BEIS) on 020 7215 5000 or by e-mailing email@example.com.

 Identifying animals on certificates